Chesterfield Facts and Figures

 - 20,000 inward commuters each day

-- Chesterfield has the highest retail occupancy outside of London
+- Chesterfield has one of the highest retail occupancies in the country.

 - under two hours to London by train